UKGovernmentBEIS/beis-report-official-development-assistance/doc/email-notifications.md

 ## GOV.UK notify service
 [https://www.notifications.service.gov.uk/services/15322373-3ee0-4c9c-aef7-be3e967f2f3e](https://www.notifications.service.gov.uk/services/15322373-3ee0-4c9c-aef7-be3e967f2f3e)

-BEIS owned so access can be granted by them.
+DSIT owned, so access can be granted by them.

 You will need the API key in the NOTIFY_KEY environment variable.
 The key for each environment can be found here https://www.notifications.service.gov.uk/services/15322373-3ee0-4c9c-aef7-be3e967f2f3e/api/keys